rodeoflagellum/Reproduction-of-MQTransformer/README.md

 # Reproduction of MQTransformer

-Cite the original paper:
+Cite the original paper, which can be found at <https://www.amazon.science/publications/mqtransformer-multi-horizon-forecasts-with-context-dependent-attention-and-optimal-bregman-volatility>

 > Chen, K. C., Dicker, L., Eisenach, C., & Madeka, D. (2022).
 MQTransformer: Multi-Horizon Forecasts with Context Dependent Attention and Optimal Bregman Volatility.

-BibTex for the original paper
+Here is the BibTex for the original paper.

 > @Inproceedings{Chen2022,
  author = {Kevin C. Chen and Lee Dicker and Carson Eisenach and Dhruv Madeka},